Sardhendu/self-driving-vehicle/src/traffic_sign_classifier/README.md

             - Train Steps = 34799/256  (total_data/batch_size)
    2. **Model Pipeline**:
-        - *Optimizer*: Since we use a relatively large batch size of 256 a good optimizer to use would be Adagrad, however in our case we use Adam Optimizer since Adam is said to work bet in many scenarios.
+        - *Optimizer*: Since we use a relatively large batch size of 256 a good optimizer to use would be Adagrad, however in our case we choose Adam Optimizer since Adam is said to work bet in many scenarios.
         - *Learning Rate Scheduler*: We use a variation of cosine annealing and polynomial decay combined.
 The idea is to bump up the learning rate in the 1st few thousand steps so that model learns the most from the dataset and then decay using cosine annealing.
 Below is a plot of the learning rate decay function